Getting Sober When You Have A Family

 Tip #4 – Manage Absence While Maintaining Recovery.
 While in recovery, you must work to ensure that daily life is handled with care and children are monitored actively.
 Whether it’s arranging for a babysitter when you attend therapy or group meetings or drawing on help from other family members or trusted friends as you pursue withdrawal help, make sure you have a system of support that nurtures your sobriety and your child’s activities.

 If you or someone you care about is struggling with parenting during the stages of alcohol or drug abuse, you are not alone.
 To help yourself overcome from the grip of addiction after detox, you must actively maintain your sobriety.
-For help with outpatient rehab, call our addiction hotline now at 1-800-910-3734.
+For help with outpatient rehab, call our addiction toll free line now at 1-800-910-3734.
 We can provide around-the-clock assistance to help you manage your recovery.